 have a play yard and bouncer on the first floor

 Running up and down with a newborn is going to be tiring.
-So place a bouncer and portable playard with changing table, where you hang out whether in the family room or dining room.
+So place a bouncer and maybe even a portable Playard with a changing table, where you hang out whether in the family room or dining room.
 This way, you can care for the newborn, do your chores and be less stressed.

 KEEP A DIAPER CADDY DOWNSTAIRS

-If you keep a diaper caddy downstairs, you'll be able to quickly change baby's diaper without having to run up and down.
-This is specially helpful if you have other kids at home that needs your supervision or even if the baby has a huge diaper blow out and want to change the baby immediately.
+If you keep a diaper caddy downstairs, you'll be able to quickly change the baby's diaper without having to run up and down.
+This is especially helpful if you have other kids at home that needs your supervision or even if the baby has a huge diaper blowout and needs to be changed the baby immediately.

 wASH AND SANITIZE BABY's things BEFORE THE BABY IS BORN.

 When you get home from the hospital after having the baby the first few days can be very exhausting.
-You'll be functioning on so little sleep, caring for a newborn while trying to recover from child birth.
-So wash baby's clothes, blankets, sheets, fabric covers for all of the baby gear before your due date.
+You'll be functioning on so little sleep, caring for a newborn while trying to recover from childbirth.
+So wash the baby's clothes, blankets, sheets, and fabric covers for all of the baby gear before your due date.